slavik-pastushenko/tokenomics-simulator-rs/README.md

 # Tokenomics Simulator

 Tokenomics Simulator is a tool for simulating the tokenomics of a project.

-It allows users to simulate trades, calculate various metrics, and visualize the results over different time intervals.
+It allows users to simulate trades, calculate various metrics, and predict user behaviour over different time intervals.

 ## Reference implementation